kienankb/factblaster/README.md

 <username that can send mail>:<email address>:<email smtp server>
 ```
 (add a line like that for each user you want to run it as)

+If mail returns with an error exit code, you may have to have Gmail allow access to "less secure apps".
+Buncha prudes.

 ##Program Setup